Canon SL2 vs Fujifilm X-T20

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel SL2 and Fujifilm X-T20 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the SL2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SL2 was succeeded by the Canon SL2.
+Both the SL2 and the X-T20 have been discontinued, but can regularly be found used on eBay.
+The X-T20 was replaced by the Fujifilm X-T100, while the SL2 was followed by the Canon SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon SL2 and the Fujifilm X-T20?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.